MicrosoftDocs/Viva/WorkplaceAnalytics/Use/power-bi-metrics.md

 # Power BI Connector metrics

 The following person metrics are imported from Workplace Analytics into Power BI through the Power BI Connector.
 These base metrics are imported when you only enter a Partition Identifier and not any Query Names or Query Identifiers.
 For details, see [Connect through the Power BI Connector](View-download-and-export-query-results.md#connect-through-the-power-bi-connector).
-The metrics that are calculated and only available in Power BI through Power BI Connector are listed as Not applicable in the Workplace Analytics metric column.
+Metrics that are only available through the Power BI Connector and not in Workplace Analytics show as **Not applicable** in the Workplace Analytics metric column.

 |Power BI Connector metric |Workplace Analytics metric |Data type |Definition |
 |--------------|--------------|-------|---------------|